Opinion: It’s time we stopped raising our girls to be people pleasers

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Are you a people pleaser?
+Are you a people-pleaser?
 It’s time we stopped raising our girls to put themselves last

 In my six-year-old daughter’s school report, one phrase stuck out for me and I haven’t been able to stop thinking about it – she was praised for always being ‘keen to please’